 Broken links to your live site

 If you move house it is usual to get the Post Office to redirect post for a limited time to your new abode.
 After that, Post Office mail is unlikely to reach you and may well be returned to the sender.
 The Internet equivalent of this is website address redirection.
-After that return to sender will be broken links are where you browser says it can’t reach site or page not found.
+When redirection expires you get broken links where a browser says it can’t reach a site or page not found.

-Redirection to your SiteWorks site can be done through your ISP or domain registrar.
-If this can’t be done then results from search sites (Google et al) will point to your new site withing days but will need to be seeded by setting up links from other sites (SiteWorks oversights for example).
+Redirection to your SiteWorks site can be done through your ISP or domain registrar, for SiteWorks sites this will be a 301 redirect.
+If this can’t be done then results from search sites (Google et al) will point to your new site within days but will need to be seeded by setting up links from other sites (SiteWorks oversights for example).

-For other Websites to update their links then they need to be notified.
+For external Websites to update their links then they need to be notified.
 Redirection will not help if the links go deep into your old site.

 You can use your preferred search engine to locate the links to your Site Builder site.